 This topic describes how to provide customers with the physical locations of your dealers, branches, or any other locations in Optimizely Configured Commerce.

-Use B2B Commerce Cloud's Location Finder to provide customers with the physical locations of your dealers, branches, or any locations you choose to display.
-Upload locations via the Admin Console, then display them as pin points on a map (provided by Google Maps), allowing customers to search for a nearby location.
-Optionally, add store hours and links to a location-specific website.
+Use Optimizely Configured Commerce's Location Finder to provide customers with the physical locations of your dealers, branches, or any other locations you choose to display.
+Upload locations in the Admin Console then display them as pin points on a map (provided by Google Maps), allowing customers to search for a nearby location.
+You can also add store hours and links to a location-specific website.

 For websites using the Responsive theme, a link for the Location Finder appears in the header.
 For websites using CMS functionality, a link to the Location Finder you may need to create one manually.
 Within the CMS, select the Content Tree, then expand the Home menu.
 Select Dealer LocatorLocation Finder to access Location Finder.